 Indices are a measurement of the price performance of a group of shares from an exchange.
-For example, the FTSE 100 tracks the 100 largest companies on the London Stock Exchange.
+For example, the ASX 200 (known as the Australia 200 on our platform) tracks the 200 largest companies by market capitalisation on the Australian Securities Exchange.
 Trading indices enables you to get exposure to an entire economy or sector at once, while only having to open a single position.

-You can speculate on the price of indices rising or falling without taking ownership of the underlying asset with CFDs.
+You can take a position on the price of indices rising or falling without taking ownership of the underlying asset with CFDs.
 Indices are a highly liquid market to trade, and with more trading hours than most other markets, you can receive longer exposure to potential opportunities.
-Start trading indices today with an IG account.

 However, some popular indices – including the Dow Jones Industrial Average (DJIA) – are price-weighted.
 This method gives greater weighting to companies with higher share prices, meaning that changes in their values will have a greater effect on the current price of an index.